 - Operating System.
 The target machine requires CentOS 7.
 The deployer machine can use any operating system as long as Docker is installed.
-For this guide, we use CentOS 7 as its base operating system. - Memory Requirements.
-Make sure you have enough free disk space on the deployer machine before running the deployer.sh commands.
-We recommend at least a 500GB. - Default Shell.
+For this chapter, we use CentOS 7 as its base operating system. - Default Shell.
 The default shell for the autoid user must be bash. - Subnet Requirements.
 We recommend deploying your multinode instances within the same subnet.
 Ports must be open for the installation to succeed.
 Each instance should be able to communicate to the other instances.